 The core of our construction is a phase clock that allows a leader to determine when an epidemic or sequence of triggered epidemics is likely to have finished.
-In essence, the phase clock allows a finite-state leader to count off $\Theta(n \log n)$ total interactions with high probability; by adjusting the constants in the clock, the resulting count is enough to outlast the $c_2n \ln n$ interactions needed to complete an epidemic by Lemma 2.
-Like physical clocks, the phase clock is based on a readily-available natural phenomenon with the right duration constant.
+In essence, the phase clock allows a finite-state leader to count off $\Theta(n \log n)$ total interactions with high probability; by adjusting the constants in the clock, the resulting time is enough to outlast the $c_2 n \ln n$ interactions needed to complete an epidemic by Lemma 2.
+Like physical clocks, the phase clock is based on a readily-available natural phenomenon with the right time constant.
 A good choice for this natural phenomenon, in a probabilistic population protocol, turns out to be itself the spread of an epidemic.
 Like the one-way epidemic of Section 3.1, the phase clock requires only one-way communication.

-Here is the protocol: each agent has a state in the range 0...m-1 for some constant m that indicates which phase of the clock it is infected with.
-(The value of m will be chosen independent of n, but depending on c, where $1 - n^{-c}$ is the desired success probability.)
-Up to a point, later phases overwrite earlier phases: a responder in phase i will adopt the phase of any initiator in phases $i + 1 \mod m$ through $i + m/2 \mod m$, but will ignore initiators in other phases.
+Here is the protocol: each agent has a state in the range $0 \dots m - 1$ for some constant m, that indicates which phase of the clock it is infected with.
+Up to a point, later phases overwrite earlier phases: a responder in phase i will adopt the phase of any initiator in phases $i + 1 \mod m$ through $i + m/2 \mod m$ , but will ignore initiators in other phases.
 This behavior completely describes the transition function for non-leader responders.